Miss Universe Vietnam: Photogenic Beauties

 There are local bus services in Ho Chi Minh City and in Hanoi, which also has a tramway.
 It is also possible to travel by taxi, motorbike or cyclo (cycle rickshaw; motorized version also exists); the last of these options can leave the traveller vulnerable to theft from opportunistic passers-by and the government is trying to phase them out.
 When traveling by taxi, it is advisable to note down the driver’s registration number (displayed on rear side of taxi) for security reasons.

 You have read this article Country-People / Travel-tips with the title May 2008.
-You can bookmark this page URL http://klownrebellion.blogspot.com/2008/05/vietnam-travel-guide.html.
+You can bookmark this page URL https://klownrebellion.blogspot.com/2008/05/vietnam-travel-guide.html.
 Thanks!

 Travel Information of Vietnam